srikargridpro/StructuredMultiBlockHex-Doc/README.md

 # StructuredMultiBlockHex-Doc
 Documentation for GridPro MultiBlock Data structure

-StructuredMultiBlockHex is a C++ library for handling structured multi-block hexahedral grids.
+StructuredMultiBlockHex is a GridPro C++ module for handling structured multi-block hexahedral grids.
 This library provides functionality for grid initialization, block traversal, connectivity exploration, and file I/O.

 ## Features
 - Load structured multi-block hex grids from a file.